yuvrajsinh5252/Assessment-Management-System/README.md

 4. Use one of the sample session identifiers (e.g. `session_001`).
 5. Press "Generate PDF report" and verify that a PDF appears in `backend/reports/`.

-## Video demo checklist

-When recording the submission video, cover the following:

-- Signup → login journey in the UI
-- Issuing a report generation request from the dashboard
-- Locating the generated PDF on disk and opening it
-- Optional: editing `reportConfig.js` to showcase how a new field/section appears without code changes

 ## License

 MIT